 - If the investors do not understand this complex investment alternative properly, they can lose their entire money.

 - Options are a time-sensitive investment; therefore, the options can expire worthlessly if not exercised in time.

 - Some options do not offer liquidity, which becomes a problem for investors who need ready cash.

-- Options trading involves high commission, thus is costly.
+- Options trading involves high commissions, thus, is costly.

 Options in finance are an excellent form of alternative investment, giving traders with low initial capital to diversify their portfolio.
-It is also the most dependable form of hedge used by the traders to manage the risk-averse market.
-It has certain limitations that can be certainly managed with in-depth knowledge and expertise.
+It is also the most dependable form of hedge traders used to manage the risk-averse market.
+Its limitations can certainly be managed with in-depth knowledge and expertise.